 Investing in a better regional food system, together

-Sacramento is known as America’s Farm-to-Fork Capital, and yet, Sacramento County alone is home to 240,000 individuals facing food insecurity.
-To address the issues of food disparity throughout the community — and further our work in one of our Strategic Initiatives, Connecting the Regional Food Economy — we established the Healthy Food Economy Fund to help make large-scale investments in the projects that will create the greatest and most lasting change.
+The capital region is known as America’s Farm-to-Fork Capital, and yet, Sacramento County alone is home to nearly 280,000 individuals facing food insecurity.
+To address the issues of food and nutrition insecurity throughout the community — and further work in one of our Strategic Initiatives, Connecting the Regional Food Economy — we established the Healthy Food Economy Fund to resource large-scale investments in the projects that will create the greatest change.

-Only through strategic, collaborative efforts can we end hunger for good and address the complex challenges that affect our region’s entire food system.
-Please join us with a donation to the Healthy Food Economy Fund.
+Only through strategic, collaborative efforts can we address the complex challenges that affect our region’s entire food system.
+Join us with a donation to the Healthy Food Economy Fund.

-Through collaborative, large-scale investments, the Healthy Food Economy Fund improves the Sacramento region's entire food system.
+By making collaborative, large-scale investments possible, the Healthy Food Economy Fund improves the Sacramento region's entire food system — for all.